-"My practice involves actively seeking resonant images in the ocean of printed documents shared between cultures over the past 600+ years.
+My practice involves actively seeking resonant images in the ocean of printed documents shared between cultures over the past 600+ years.
 The image fragments are simultaneously technology, evidence of discovery and time markers.
-What I do is reinserted them back into a printing matrix (digital or analog).
-The reintroduction into a new relative context makes them new, part a field of possibilities for the viewer to traverse.
+The process of collection is active in that I search archives, antiquarian books stores and library collections to locate the images.
+Some of the images are reinserted back into a printing matrix (digital or analog).
+The reintroduction into a new context activates agency, they become part a field of possibilities for the viewer to traverse.
 I see these compositions as fields of visual anthropological inquiry where new themes or potential meanings can be found in a recombine.